donkirkby/chess-kit/docs/rules.md

 capture the king.

 ### Equipment
-* a standard chess set
+* standard chess pieces
 * a deck of chess cards (See how to turn standard playing cards into chess cards in appendix A.)
-* letter planks (See how to make them in appendix B.)
+* a chess board with a letter on each square (See how to make one in appendix B.)

 ### Setup
 Take a pawn of each colour, and hide one in each hand.
 Let your partner choose a hand to decide their colour.

-Shuffle the six letter planks, mixing up their order, and which side is face up.
+Make the board of letter squares.
+If you have the six letter planks, shuffle them by mixing up their order and which side of each is face up.
 Then lay the planks out to form a six-by-six grid.
 To make the light and dark checkerboard pattern work, you'll probably have to turn some planks 180°.
+If you have letter cards, shuffle them and deal them out in a six-by-six grid.

-Los Alamos chess is played on a 6x6 board, without bishops, so put the bishops aside, along with two pawns of each colour.
-That leaves you with this starting
+Los Alamos chess is played on a six-by-six board, without bishops, so put the bishops aside, along with two pawns of each colour.
+That leaves you with this starting position on the board of letter squares:
-position:

 ![Diagram](images/rules/secret-chesswords1.png)